koding/kdlearn/guides/installing-mysql.md

 template: page.toffee
 ---

-In this guide we will cover the basics on how you can install mySQL and the latest version of PHP on you Koding VM.
+In this guide we will cover the basics on how you can install mySQL and the latest version of PHP on your Koding VM.
 If you don't want to install mySQL, checkout this [guide][mysql], because Koding VMs come preinstalled with mySQL.

-First you you'll need to install the mySQL server and client using the following command:
+First you you'll need to install/upgrade the mySQL server and client using the following command:

 ```
 sudo apt-get install mysql-server mysql-common mysql-client